Acid Gone Antacid Side Effects

 Generic name: alginic acid / aluminum hydroxide / magnesium trisilicate

 Note: This document contains side effect information about alginic acid / aluminum hydroxide / magnesium trisilicate.
-Some of the dosage forms listed on this page may not apply to the brand name Acid Gone Antacid.
+Some dosage forms listed on this page may not apply to the brand name Acid Gone Antacid.